Drafts

 ERC20Snapshot

-This contract extends an ERC20 token with a snapshot mechanism.
-When a snapshot is created, the balances and total supply at the time are recorded for later access.
+When a snapshot is made, the balances and total supply at the time of the snapshot are recorded for later access.

 function, which will emit the Snapshot